Audrey Deroin

-Audrey Deroin (born 6 September 1989 in Châtenay-Malabry) is a French handball player.
+Audrey Deroin (born 6 September 1989) is a French handball player.
 She plays for the German club Thüringer HC and for the French national team.

 She participated at the 2009 World Women's Handball Championship in China, winning a silver medal with the French team.
 She repeated this feat two years later in Brazil.
 She also played for France at the 2012 Summer Olympics.